I-69 Section 5 Permit Monitoring & Compliance

 Nutrient Management Plan

-KERAMIDA’s Karst Specialist (KS) is a licensed professional geologist who performs field checks to confirm the presence of karst features identified in the Final Environmental Impact Statement and to determine if unidentified features are present.
-Additionally, the KS provides expert advice in determination of treatment for karst features and provides the oversight for the implementation of treatments.
+KERAMIDA’s Karst Specialist (KS) is a licensed professional geologist who performed field checks to confirm the presence of karst features identified in the Final Environmental Impact Statement and to determine if unidentified features were present.
+Additionally, the KS provided expert advice in determination of treatment for karst features and provided the oversight for the implementation of treatments.

-The Erosion and Sediment Control Manager (EM) is responsible for developing Erosion Control Plans that comply with all environmental, erosion and sediment control measures.
-KERAMIDA’s EM has established quality control checkpoints at various stages of construction to ensure stormwater compliance.
+The Erosion and Sediment Control Manager (EM) was responsible for developing Erosion Control Plans that complied with all environmental, erosion and sediment control measures.
+KERAMIDA’s EM established quality control checkpoints at various stages of construction to ensure stormwater compliance.

-The most overarching project role is KERAMIDA’s on-site Safety Manager (SM) who develops, maintains, and manages health and safety activities by ensuring that safety exceeds the expectations of the IFA and stakeholders.
-The SM is responsible for approval of the safety plan and safety standards.
+The most overarching project role was KERAMIDA’s on-site Safety Manager (SM) who developed, maintained, and managed health and safety activities by ensuring that safety exceeded the expectations of the IFA and stakeholders.
+The SM was responsible for approval of the safety plan and safety standards.
 Safety is a top priority for our clients, and for us.

-As the project has continued, KERAMIDA’s responsibilities have grown to encompass providing coordination and reporting for the project’s Karst Water Quality Monitoring Program, showing our competency and the trust that our client places with KERAMIDA staff as indispensable partners.
+As the project continued, KERAMIDA’s responsibilities grew to encompass providing coordination and reporting for the project’s Karst Water Quality Monitoring Program, showing our competency and the trust that our client placed with KERAMIDA staff as indispensable partners.